chaseguy15/Bootcamp/basics/git_basics.md

 ```bash
 git clone <repo_url>
 ```
-with the url being: https://github.com/chaseguy15/Bootcamp.git
+with the url being: https://github.com/chaseguy15/Bootcamp.git in this case.
 This is how you download a remote repository from Github.

 When we want to update our local branch to make the upstream branch, we use:
 ```bash